Welcome to the neighborhood!

-Being proactive, friendly and communicative can establish a great foundation for building positive relationships with student neighbors.
+Being proactive, friendly and communicative can establish a great foundation for building positive relationships with your neighbors.

-Welcome new student neighbors in person or with a note as soon as possible.
+Welcome new neighbors in person or with a note as soon as possible.
 Invite new neighbors to a neighborhood gathering or exchange phone numbers.
-Letting students know you care and are aware, personalizes their role in your community.
+Meeting your neighbors is a great way to begin building a positive community.

-Offer your new neighbor important neighborhood information such as trash collection days, and noise and parking expectations for the community and suggest they share that information with their roommates so everyone is aware.
+Offer your new neighbor important neighborhood information such as trash and recycling schedules, noise and parking expectations, and other resources your neighborhood provides.
+Suggest they share this information with any roommates so everyone is aware.

 Share your contact information and ask for theirs in case you need to communicate with one another to solve problems or express concerns before depending on outside intervention such as the police.

-Share your expectations and experiences by letting student neighbors know when you need sleep or quiet, and let them know what type of activity or noise could trigger a call from you to the police.
+Share your expectations and experiences by letting neighbors know when you need sleep or quiet.
+Let them know what activities or noise level is not appropriate and when you may be prompted to contact police.